ilqarilyasov/hungry-developers/README.md

 ![Table](https://github.com/ilqarilyasov/hungry-developers/blob/master/HungryDevelopers/Table.png)

 Each developer is hungry, and trying to solve a difficult programming challenge.
 They alternately think and eat soup.
-However, a developer can only eat soup when the have both the spoon to their left and the spoon to their right.
+However, a developer can only eat soup when they have both the spoon to their left and the spoon to their right.

 After a developer finishes eating, they must put down both spoon, so that other developers can use them.
 A developer can take the spoon on their left or their right as soon as they're available, but they cannot start eating before they get both spoons.